When Should I See a PT for Running Pain and Injury?

 A fascinating study in 2013 on back pain showed that when low back pain becomes chronic, the brain starts processing it less like a physical threat and more like an emotional experience.
 That means pain becomes less about tissue damage and more about how we feel, what we remember, and what we fear.

-Not every runner lives with chronic back pain, but this idea still matters.
+Not every runner deals with chronic back pain, but this idea still matters.
 Runners often deal with pain that drags on for weeks or months.
 When these symptoms linger, it’s not just the discomfort that’s frustrating, it’s the emotional weight of not being able to run.
 Running is more than exercise for a lot of people; it’s a stress reliever, a routine, even a social outlet.
 Being sidelined can lead to feelings of frustration, anxiety, or even depression.
-Those emotions don’t just sit in the background — they can actually amplify pain.
+Those emotions don’t just sit in the background — they amplify pain.
 The longer we’re unsure about what’s happening or how to fix it, the more likely the pain is to feel "louder," even if the injury itself hasn’t worsened.

 When does pain become a running-related injury?